Harshit-Banwal/google-docs/DOCUMENTATION.md

 # Google Docs Clone

 ## Overview
-This documentation outlines the architecture, technologies used, and the approach for implementing real-time document collaboration in our application.
+This documentation outlines the architecture, technologies used, and the approach for implementing real-time document collaboration in this application.

 ## Architecture
-Our real-time document collaboration system follows a client-server architecture model:
+This google docs clone follows a client-server architecture model:

 * Client: The client-side application where users interact with the document editor.
 * Server: The server-side application responsible for handling client connections, managing documents, and facilitating real-time communication.